 Most of the work newer than described below is available in the latest supercop (20190910).
-One exception is a Chacha20 implementation using the current (0.7.1) draft specification of the V extension to the RISC-V architecture.
+One exception is a Chacha20 implementation using the current (0.8.0) draft specification of the V extension to the RISC-V architecture.
 This version uses builtins functions developed as part of the compiler work in the European Processor Initiative project.
 Source code can be found here.
+More informations on the intrinsics and compiler can be found here and here.

 I've written implementations of some stream & aead ciphers using C + intrinsics.
 I find intrinsics more readable than raw assembly, and much easier to write.
 Also, modern compilers do a lot of things very well, I like to take advantage of them.
 The implementations are mostly targeted at the Intel C compiler, ICC, but should also work with GCC.
 Stream algorithms include salsa20 and chacha20 (both using SSE/AVX/AVX2/AVX-512) and AES-256 in counter mode (using AES-NI).
 You can find the archive here.
 AEAD algorithms are AES-256 in GCM mode (using AES-NI & PCLMULQDQ) and HS1-SIV in -hi parameters (using AVX2, to a specification slightly newer than the reference code in supercop-20140622; updated code was made available in supercop-20140907).
 You can find the archive here.
 There now is also a patch against the official supercop release.